youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 - **PARTITION BY column**: this divides the result set into paritions to which the window function is applied.
 If not specified, the function treats all rows of the query result set a single group.
 - **ORDER BY**: This orders the rows within each partition.
 If not specified, the function treats all rows of the partitionn as a single group.
-  -- **ROWS|RANGE <frame specification>:** This specifies the set of rows included in the window frame. (e.g. `ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING` means the window frame for each row will include the current row, the row immediately before the current row, the row immediately after the current row.)
+  -- **ROWS|RANGE:** This specifies the set of rows included in the window frame. (e.g. `ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING` means the window frame for each row will include the current row, the row immediately before the current row, the row immediately after the current row.)

 ### ROW_NUMBER():